Skip to content

 enable or disable automatic update for Loop

-Install TestFlight Loop for Child
+TestFlight for a Child

 The adult (Apple Developer Account owner) can log into Media & Purchase (see steps below) without affecting the child Apple ID associated with a phone (and thus their health records used by Loop).
-After the adult installs or updates Loop using TestFlight, they probably should reverse those steps to remove their credentials from Media & Purchase.
+After the adult installs or updates the app using TestFlight, they probably should reverse those steps to remove their credentials from Media & Purchase.

 Media & Purchase affects access to the App Store, Books, Music and Podcasts.

-On the Looper's phone:
+On the Child phone:

 • Tap on Settings